mauricioszabo/repl-tooling/doc/FAQ.md

 ## Implementations

 ### What Clojure implementations are supported?
-For now, Clojure, ClojureScript, ClojureCLR, Joker, Babashka, and Clojerl.
+For now, Clojure, ClojureScript, ClojureCLR, Joker, Babashka, Lumo, Plank, and Clojerl.

 ### Why ClojureScript implementation doesn't support X feature?
 There's a **big difference** from Clojure than other implementations: first, it does support UNREPL which makes scripting way easier.
 Second, that it's the most mature implementation.
 ClojureScript is also really mature, but it's incredibly different from Clojure that makes scripting over a CLJS REPL kinda difficult.